-After completion of 27 years of continuous service, you will contribute only 0.5% of your earnings.
-Payments for overtime in excess of 400 hours in a calendar year will be excluded from earnings for this purpose.
+After completion of 27 years of continuous service, you will contribute only 0.5% of your earnings whether or not you elect Option 2 of the RPRB.

 What is continuous service?

 Any period during which you are employed by the City as a Police Officer, measured from your date of hire to your date of termination of employment (to the nearest full month).
 Continuous service is not interrupted by authorized leaves of absence, vacation, suspension or specific military service or disability leave as described in the official plan documents.